-In various parts of the United States, citizens are being targeted by phone calls threatening them with arrest for a missed summons for jury service in federal court.
+The Court has received reports that citizens are being targeted by phone calls threatening them with arrest for a missed summons for jury service in federal court.
 The callers have impersonated court officials, U.S. Marshals, and other federal law enforcement officers and have telephoned random victims to convince them to pay a fine to avoid arrest for failing to appear for jury duty.
-The callers insisted that their victims bring cash or prepaid credit cards to the courthouse where they arranged to meet them.
 Fraudulent callers sometimes disguse their phone numbers so that they appear to be court or law enforcement numbers on the recipients' caller ID.
 They also may transfer victims during the calls to create the illusion that they are speaking with government offices.

 These phone calls are fraudulent and have no connection to either the United States District Court or to the United States Marshals Service.